WiIIManidis/agentwill/docs/phases.md

 **Key behaviors:**
 - `launch_marketing_campaign` is the dominant action
-- `analyze_performance` fires regularly — Will checks CAC, LTV, churn, and conversion rate
+- `analyze_performance` fires regularly â Will checks CAC, LTV, churn, and conversion rate
 - `generate_marketing_content` fires when `data_analyzer` recommends A/B testing
-- Campaign success probability is moderate — some campaigns succeed, some partially succeed
+- Campaign success probability is moderate â some campaigns succeed, some partially succeed
 - MRR grows via `base_mrr_gain` + `mrr_growth_factor` on successful campaigns

 **What changes at $10,000 MRR:** Will transitions to Series B automatically

 ---

-### Phase 4 — Series B
+### Phase 4 â Series B
 **MRR Threshold:** $10,000+
 **Objective:** Scale revenue to $50,000/month

 Will shifts from acquisition to optimization.
-Campaign costs increase but growth factors also increase — each successful campaign generates more MRR. `optimize_and_scale` becomes available and is more effective than raw campaign spend at this stage.
+Campaign costs increase but growth factors also increase â each successful campaign generates more MRR. `optimize_and_scale` becomes available and is more effective than raw campaign spend at this stage.

 **Key behaviors:**
 - `optimize_and_scale` becomes the dominant action alongside campaigns
-- Higher `mrr_growth_factor` — campaigns generate more MRR per run
+- Higher `mrr_growth_factor` â campaigns generate more MRR per run
-- Higher `campaign_success_probability` — Will is better at marketing now
+- Higher `campaign_success_probability` â Will is better at marketing now
-- `analyze_performance` drives decisions — Will listens to the data closely
+- `analyze_performance` drives decisions â Will listens to the data closely
-- `evaluate_current_strategy` → `analyze_performance` loop fires regularly
+- `evaluate_current_strategy` â `analyze_performance` loop fires regularly

 **What changes at $25,000 MRR:** Will transitions to Series C automatically

 ---

-### Phase 5 — Series C
+### Phase 5 â Series C
 **MRR Threshold:** $25,000+
 **Objective:** Scale revenue to $50,000/month

 Aggressive scaling.
-Will is running at near-full efficiency — high campaign success rates, high growth factors, and optimization costs that generate outsized MRR returns.
+Will is running at near-full efficiency â high campaign success rates, high growth factors, and optimization costs that generate outsized MRR returns.
 The focus is pure execution toward the $50K target.

 **Key behaviors:**
 - `optimize_and_scale` and `launch_marketing_campaign` alternate rapidly
 - Very high `campaign_success_probability`
-- High `mrr_growth_factor_scale` — scaling actions generate significant MRR jumps
+- High `mrr_growth_factor_scale` â scaling actions generate significant MRR jumps
 - `analyze_performance` still fires but recommendations are mostly "keep scaling"
-- Stuck detection becomes more important — if MRR plateaus here, Will halts
+- Stuck detection becomes more important â if MRR plateaus here, Will halts

 **What changes at $50,000 MRR:** Will transitions to IPO automatically

 ---

-### Phase 6 — IPO
+### Phase 6 â IPO
 **MRR Threshold:** $50,000+
 **Objective:** Revenue consolidation

 Will has hit the target.
-IPO phase is revenue consolidation — Will continues optimizing and scaling to maintain and grow MRR, preparing the business for maximum valuation before exit.
+IPO phase is revenue consolidation â Will continues optimizing and scaling to maintain and grow MRR, preparing the business for maximum valuation before exit.
 Campaign costs are high but ROI is highest here.

 **Key behaviors:**
 - `optimize_and_scale` is the primary action
-- `mission_accomplished` fires — Will logs the achievement
+- `mission_accomplished` fires â Will logs the achievement
 - MRR is at or above $50,000
 - Business is stable and generating consistent revenue
 - Exit Prep can be triggered manually at this stage

-**What triggers Exit Prep:** Manual flag only — see below
+**What triggers Exit Prep:** Manual flag only â see below

 ---

-### Phase 7 — Exit Prep
+### Phase 7 â Exit Prep
 **MRR Threshold:** Manual trigger only
 **Objective:** List and sell the business

 Exit Prep is different from all other phases.
-It is never triggered automatically by MRR — it is triggered by setting `exit_prep_triggered: true` in `state.json` manually.
+It is never triggered automatically by MRR â it is triggered by setting `exit_prep_triggered: true` in `state.json` manually.
 This is intentional: Will should not decide to sell the business autonomously.

 **How to trigger:**
 ```bash